3. Facing Fears and Re-Building Routines

 Summary and Activities

-This week we learned about how you can support your child in gradually returning back to normal.
+In this section we learned about how you can support your child in gradually returning back to normal.
 Sometimes, this means supporting them in facing their fears, or returning to things they used to do before (e.g., going to school, travelling in a car, getting to sleep).
 It is important to encourage your child to do these things, rather than allowing them to avoid certain places or things.

 The key things to remember are to:

-• Identify what your child is afraid of and work with them to create a goal
+• Identify what your child is afraid of and work with them to create a goal.

-• Break the goal into small, realistic steps so facing fears is not too scary
+• Break the goal into small, realistic steps so facing fears is not too scary.

 • Reward your child for facing fears and to celebrate the 'small wins'.